Childhood Commercial Hotel Home Investment with Jay Anderson

 Growing up in the Hills district of Sydney, Anderson shares that his upbringing was quite unique…

 I grew up in the Hills district in Sydney.
-My family has come from – I’m third generation in the hotel business.
+My family has come from – I’m the third generation in the hotel business.
 I guess we’ll touch on that side a little bit later but I spent nine years of my early life living in an actual hotel that my dad was running.

 So you know, that was very interesting.
 At the time I remember thinking, “oh, all I want to do is just be able to mow a loan like my mates do all day.”

 But yeah, it was a great experience and then yeah, grew up in the Hills district.
-Moved to Potts Point for a short time, for our first property we bought in our portfolio and moved to the northern beaches and then had two kids, and moved back to the suburbs, so back out in the Hills District.
+I moved to Potts Point for a short time, for our first property we bought in our portfolio and moved to the northern beaches and then had two kids, and moved back to the suburbs, so back out in the Hills District.

 Ending up in the place he started, Anderson takes us back to the hotel that his family lived in whilst growing up…